moabdrabou/Conky_Desktop_Guru/README.md

       - Your processor "Replace AMD Ryzen 5 @ 3.60GHz with the name of your processor"
       - The number of your CPU cores, run the following command to find out how many cores is your CPU:
          > nproc
+      - Your temp sensor.
+You can run this command to find out how many sensors you have:
+         > ls /sys/class/hwmon ...
+Then
    7.